selendra/.github/profile/README.md

 # Hello, 👋

-Welcome to Selendra, an interoperable nominated Proof-of-Stake network for developing and running Substrate-based and EVM compatible Blockchain applications.
+Welcome to Selendra, a mulitchains interoperable nominated Proof-of-Stake network for developing and running Substrate-based and EVM compatible Blockchain applications.

 Feel free to look around.
 Lets us know what you think via links below.